 Paint one side of the row of nails at a time, using as many coats as you need.
 Make sure the polish is completely dry between coats.
 Make sure you use a surface that you don’t mind getting messy, or use a silicone nail art mat.
 I’ve lost my mat so had to make do with an old, wooden board!

 Do add a decent top coat – it will finish the nails nicely and should help them to stop sticking to each other when packaged up:

 Make sure they are completely dry before packaging.
 You may want to leave them on the stick overnight for best results.
 Once dry, you can package them in the little bags ready to post:

 I purchased some small padded envelopes, but ordinary small ones would do.
 Make sure you address the envelope before placing the nails inside!

 The Post Office (UK) has a duty to make sure you are not sending anything prohibited through the post, but they are not supposed to ask you what’s inside, they can just ask if you are sending prohibited items.
-If they do ask you what you are sending, just say ‘Nothing prohibited’.
-If they push it, ask them to direct you to the actual law which says you have to tell them what’s inside the envelope.
-Alternatively, you can pop a first-class stamp on it and post it yourself!
+If they do ask you what you are sending, just say ‘Nothing prohibited’, or just tell them what’s in.
+(You will have to let them know if you are sending things like nail glue or nail varnish directly.)
+Alternatively, you can pop a first-class stamp on your envelope and post it yourself!
 They don’t cost much to send as they are very light.

-Offer your nails for sale on eBay, Amazon, Gumtree, Facebook, Shpock and wherever else allows free listings.
+Offer your nails for sale on eBay, Amazon, Gumtree, Facebook, Shpock and wherever else allows listings.